koush/docs.scrypted.app/detection/motion-detection.md

 Motion Detection plugins analyze the camera stream for motion.
 This is useful if the camera does not have a motion sensor or the motion sensor is sub par.

-There are several Motion Detection Plugins available.
-Use the recommended Plugin for a given installation.

 ## Accelerated Motion Detection

 Available only to [Scrypted NVR](/scrypted-nvr/) users.
 Uses OpenCL or SIMD for hardware acceleration.